Driver: Parallel Lines: Development and release

 Driver: Parallel Lines revealed in August 2005, with a stated release for March 2006.
 Video game media reported that Reflections had "listened" to fans following the "failure" of Driver 3, by making numerous changes and spending more time driving during missions rather than on foot.
 The game was originally intended to include online multiplayer, but this was scrapped when it became apparent to the developers that they could not deliver a strong multiplayer mode and wanted to focus entirely on the single-player portion of the game.

 It was initially released for PlayStation 2 and Xbox in 2006 in North America on 14 March, European territories starting on 17 March, and Australia on 23 March 2006.
 The PlayStation 2 version was released in Japan by publisher AQ Interactive's distribution subsidiary Extreme Line on 12 October 2006.
 Ports for Windows and the Wii were released simultaneously the following year in North America on 26 June, Australia on 28 June, and in the United Kingdom on 29 June, with Ubisoft's Barcelona studio handling the Wii port.

 A limited edition version of the game was released along with the regular version.
 The special edition, costing slightly more, includes an extra DVD containing information about the production of Parallel Lines as well as in-game videos and character profiles.
-Also included with the limited edition is an official soundtrack, including twelve tracks from the game a Map of New Yurk City and a character art mini-poster.
+Also included with the limited edition is an official soundtrack, including twelve tracks from the game, a map of New York City and a character art mini-poster.
 The PAL version is dubbed "Collectors Edition", and does not contain the DVD, featuring instead the soundtrack CD and a metal case.

 Soundtrack

-Driver: Parallel Lines features a mixed licensed and original songs soundtrack consisting of over 70 songs, ranging from 1970s-era rock and funk to modern alternative rock and rap songs.
+Driver: Parallel Lines features a soundtrack consisting of over 70 songs, ranging from 1970s-era rock and funk to modern alternative rock and hip-hop.
 The songs play while the player is in a vehicle, as if they were on the radio.
-Notable groups featured on the soundtrack include Funkadelic, Can, Suicide, The Stranglers, War, Iggy Pop, Blondie, David Bowie, Parliament, The Temptations and Average White Band in the 1978 part of the game, and Public Enemy, The Roots, TV on the Radio, The Secret Machines, Kaiser Chiefs, Yeah Yeah Yeahs and LCD Soundsystem in 2006.
-"Suffragette City" by Bowie is the opening theme in the CGI intro, while Blondie's "One Way or Another" (from their 1978 album Parallel Lines) plays during the initial in-game action.
+Notable musicians featured on the soundtrack include Funkadelic, Can, Suicide, the Stranglers, War, Iggy Pop, Blondie, David Bowie, Parliament, the Temptations, and Average White Band in the 1978 part of the game, and Public Enemy, the Roots, TV on the Radio, the Secret Machines, Kaiser Chiefs, Yeah Yeah Yeahs, and LCD Soundsystem in 2006.
+"Suffragette City" by Bowie is the opening theme in the CGI intro, while Blondie's "One Way or Another" plays during the initial in-game action.
 The 1978 portion of the game also features some modern funk tracks recorded by session musicians especially for the game soundtrack.
 All music licensing and in-game composition was done by Nimrod Productions.

-The full soundtrack of the game was released exclusively on the iTunes Store by Atari in March 2006.
+The full game soundtrack was released exclusively on the iTunes Store by Atari in March 2006.

-The Windows and Wii versions omit several songs that were included in the original PlayStation 2 and Xbox versions.